OPEN DOORS CURRICULUM

-Provide a curriculum that embeds the essential knowledge and skills in reading, writing, maths and science to succeed in life and contribute to the flourishing of society.
+Provide a curriculum that embeds the essential knowledge and skills in Reading, Writing and Maths to succeed in life and contribute to the flourishing of themselves and those around them.

-We believe that an effective curriculum for Reading, Writing, Maths and Science is a door for all pupils to enter into a more fulfilling and hopeful life where they can flourish and aspire to reach their full potential having a positive impact on the flourishing of those around them.
+We believe that an effective curriculum for Reading, Writing, and Maths is a door for all pupils to enter into a more fulfilling and hopeful life where they can flourish and aspire to reach their full potential having a positive impact on the flourishing of those around them.

-Provide a curriculum that enables all children to develop a growing knowledge, understanding and appreciation of the world (local and global).
+Provide a curriculum that enables all children to develop a growing knowledge, understanding and appreciation of the world (local and global; people and place).

 We want our children to